-- How well the proposed research project is responsive to documented health care needs of the military service members, veterans, and beneficiaries. - Whether the PI has access to the proposed study population (active duty military, military families, veteran population[s], and/or non-military), if applicable, and how this population is appropriate for the proposed study objectives. - How the non-military population to be used for the proposed research project simulates the targeted military population (i.e., military service members, veterans, and beneficiaries), if applicable. - How the proposed research project aligns with DOD areas of research interests, if applicable.
+- How responsive the proposed research project is to health care needs of the military service members, veterans, and beneficiaries. - If applicable, how the proposed study involves military (i.e. military service members, veterans, and beneficiaries) populations or resources, or how a nonmilitary population/resource simulates the targeted military population/resource, and how the population/resource is appropriate for the proposed study objectives. - How the proposed research project aligns with DoD areas of research interests, if applicable.

-• Program portfolio composition
+Program portfolio composition